 Here at The Equiery, we are still scratching our heads about Question 7, as we don’t understand how Maryland got from “we need to have slots casinos in order to ensure the viability of racing” to “we need table games in order to ensure the viability of casinos.”
 Something about all of this just does not make sense to us.

-However, apparently the majority of voting Marylanders thought this was a swell idea and voted in favor of Question 7, and the Maryland Thoroughbred Horsemen’s Association is very upbeat about what this will mean to racing.
+However, apparently the majority of voting Marylanders thought this was a swell idea and voted in favour of Question 7 (they’re clearly in favour of gambling and scratch cards casinos!) and the Maryland Thoroughbred Horsemen’s Association is very upbeat about what this will also mean to racing.

 Interestingly, and ironically, the campaign against gambling expansion was led by the gambling company Penn National Gaming Inc., which spent $42 million to protect the company’s lucrative Charles Town, WV racino business.
 However, with the passage of Question 7, Penn National-–which owns Rosecroft Raceway–does intend to submit a bid for a casino at Rosecroft, although it is expected that National Harbor will be the favored location.